 Well, don’t fret, you can - in the New Year.
 Wouldn’t it be nice to stand out from the crowd?
 Through transitioning away from a generic holiday email into a more original email campaign, you can create a meaningful experience for your consenting database contacts.

-Let me set the scene for you: 2022 rolls around, and it’s mid-January.
+Let me set the scene for you: the new year rolls around, and it’s mid-January.
 I receive an email from your company - who didn’t send me a holiday email.
 Instead, your company emails me asking how my year has started off, and if there’s any new information I want to learn about your company/product/tool.
 The email includes some new website links and provides an overview of functionality improvements in Q1.
 Wow, now I am interested!
 Why?
 Because this is a valuable email.
 It’s not just more clutter in my inbox, it’s come to me after the holiday email clutter has subsided.
 Your company is still wishing me a good year ahead, but it’s ultimately pointing me to valuable information.
 I have never seen this happen in my inbox, but I would love to see it happen because it:

 - is strategy-driven,